indianajson/open-assets/.github/ISSUE_TEMPLATE/addition.md

 #### <code>Assets</code>

-(be sure to upload your assets with your post, all sprites must have an accompanying .tsx or .animation file)
+(Upload your assets with your post in a ZIP file, all sprites must have an accompanying .tsx or .animation file)

 #### <code>Additional Information</code>